 In fact, the traditional nuclear family has never accurately represented the “typical” family structure in the United States.
 Only 20% of respondents to the 2010 census might be considered part of traditional families—consisting of a married couple with children.
 Single-parent households comprise 9% of the total households in the United States and 24% of children live only with their mothers, and 4% live only with their fathers.7 Lesbian and gay Americans living in committed relationships in the same residence are estimated to total 3.1 million.
 Sixteen percent of same-sex households include a biological, step, or adopted child.8

 Families internationally are in flux, though two-parent families in some parts of the world are more common than they are in the United States.
 In the Middle East and in Asia, a majority of children live with two parents.
 In Europe, North America, Oceania, South America, sub-Saharan Africa, about 20% of children live either with someone other than their biologic parent or in a single-parent household.
-Many European countries estimate that the number of children living with one parent will increase ...
+Many European countries estimate that the number of children living with one ...